Fredster64/Randomly-Generated-Maze/README.txt

 The maze uses Prim's Algorithm for maze generation, finding a minimum spanning tree of the square lattice on which the maze is set.
 It features two playable characters and some AI for the opposing player.

+Note that, to play this game, you'll need to install PyGame.
+See the PyGame website for instructions on how to do this.

 This project has improved my skills with:

 - Using pygame to draw basic 2D graphics and imported sprites;